-The pardon process requires an extensive application, including several essays describing the conviction, explaining why the applicant is requesting a pardon, and persuading the Board that the applicant has “reformed” since the completion of parole or probation.
+The Pardon process requires an extensive application, including several essays describing the conviction, explaining why the applicant is requesting a Pardon, and persuading the Board that the applicant has avoided illegal activities since completing parole or probation.
 Penn Law students work alongside the client and our supervising attorneys from Community Legal Services of Philadelphia (CLS) to request necessary documents and complete the application and essays.
-The three best things about the Pardon Project are: 1) direct client experience; 2) flexibility and freedom to meet with your clients when your schedule permits; 3) an opportunity to gain an intimate understanding of the hurdles that people who have long completed their sentences continue to face.
+The three best things about the Pardon Project are: 1) direct client experience; 2) flexibility and freedom to meet with your clients when your schedule permits; 3) an opportunity to gain an intimate understanding of the obstacles that people who have long completed their sentences continue to face.
 Volunteer recruiting and training takes place each fall.